-Mr. Rosa is entitled to participate in the benefit plans available to our employees generally.
-His employment agreement is terminable (i) by either party for any reason with one month's notice, by mutual agreement of us and Mr. Rosa; (ii) by mutual agreement between us and Mr. Rosa; (iii) immediately by us for "cause" (as defined in the agreement) if Mr. Rosa has not cured the conduct giving rise to a termination for "cause"; (iv) by us for Mr. Rosa's disability (as defined in the agreement); or (v) immediately by Mr. Rosa for "good reason" (as defined in the agreement) if we have not cured the conduct giving rise to a termination for "good reason."
+that he will be eligible to participate in our short-term incentive bonus scheme with a maximum of up to 25% of his annual salary.
+The amount of the bonus is determined by our board of directors based on goals agreed upon by Mr. Rosa and our board.
+Mr. Rosa's goals for the year ended June 30, 2011 related to development projects, relocation of our headquarters to Eden Prairie, Minnesota, development of a minimally invasive procedure to implant our product, and staff development.
+Our board determined that Mr. Rosa achieved all of these goals and awarded him the maximum cash incentive payment provided in his employment agreement for the year.
+Mr. Rosa also is entitled to participate in the benefit plans available to our employees generally.
+The agreement is terminable (i) by either party for any reason with one month's notice, by mutual agreement of the Company and Mr. Rosa; (ii) by mutual agreement between us and Mr. Rosa; (iii) immediately by us for "cause" (as defined in the agreement) if Mr. Rosa has not cured the conduct giving rise to a termination for "cause"; (iv) by us for Mr. Rosa's disability (as defined in the agreement); or (v) immediately by Mr. Rosa for "good reason" (as defined in the agreement) if we have not cured the conduct giving rise to a termination for "good reason."
 The agreement also provides that, for one year following his termination, Mr. Rosa will not compete with us during the term of his employment with us and he will not solicit any person who was one of our employees during the term of his employment.